-The agenda for meetings of the committee and the subcommittee is determined by its chairman with the assistance of Mr. Pflederer, our general counsel and corporate secretary.
-Mr. Kowlzan and Mr. Pflederer regularly attend meetings.
+The agenda for meetings of the committee and the subcommittee is determined by its chairman with the assistance of our general counsel and corporate secretary and our human resources department.
+Mr. Kowlzan regularly attends meetings along with members of our human resources department.
 Due to his familiarity with our compensation history, philosophy and objectives, Mr. Stecko also attends meetings of the committee by invitation.
 At meetings in which compensation decisions are made for the executive officers, the committee or subcommittee meets in executive session with no members of management present.
 For compensation matters on which the board acts, the chairman of the committee reports the committee's recommendations on executive compensation to the board.
 Independent advisors and the human resources department support the committee and the subcommittee in their duties and may be delegated authority to fulfill certain administrative duties regarding the compensation programs.
 The committee has authority under its charter to retain, approve fees for and terminate advisors, consultants and agents, as it deems necessary to assist in the fulfillment of its responsibilities.
 Before engaging compensation consultants, independent legal counsel and other compensation advisors, the committee will assess the independence of any such persons, taking into consideration all factors relevant to that person's independence from management.